oclif/oclif.github.io/website/blog/2020-08-26-summer-update.md

 Hello oclif developers!
 We hope you are all doing well.

 Earlier this year, we started our planning for oclifconf v2 and, like all conference, had to change course.
-We opted not to hold a virtual conference for the time being.
-However, we wanted to take some time to highlight a few oclif features shipped over the last year.
+We opted not to hold a virtual conference, however, we wanted to take some time to highlight a few oclif features shipped this year.

 ## Feature: Help templating